The Graduate study programme Sociology requires a first university degree, e.g. Bachelor of Sociology.

 - cultural, media and educational institutions

-After the master's programme you can continue with doctoral studies in Sociology and acquire a doctorate (Dr. rer. soc.).
-Sociology is involved in the Graduate School of Decision Sciences (GSDS).
+For a career in Academia or in the field of reasearch, you can directly continue with doctoral studies in Sociology and acquire a doctorate (Dr. rer. soc.).
+Sociology is significantly involved in the Graduate School of Decision Sciences (GSDS).

 You can find out more about career entry in the interview series #dreamjob - Starting a career.
 Alumni of the University of Konstanz report on their very personal career entry.

 An internship outside the university is not mandatory, but always highly recommended.
 The department's Internship Office or our Career Service will help you to ind a suitable placement.